thesunRider/AeroAutomatedPlane/README.md

 This README file

 ## Architecture
 This project uses html and css to implement the front end of the website.
 Javascript is used to link it and dynamically transfer data to and from the backend to the website.
 Ajax is used to ensure speedy transmission of data between the front and back end.
 The back end is done using python with django framework.
-Python is used to connect with the sensors on the plane which has a raspberry pi(or arduino) micro controller to unify various functions and data.
+Sensors are connected to arduino.
+The data from the sensors is sent from arduino to raspberry pi on board the palne via com port.
+This data is accessed using python code and sent to the website.

 ## Requirements
 Python3